...

 This significantly reduces the learning curve for them and consequently, the need to provide training and development support by the hiring organization.
 Thus organizations can successfully save on hiring resources and allocating time just for training and supervision purposes.
 Independent contractors are meticulously capable of working on a project immediately after joining yet executing it smoothly and effectively.

-Concerns about Hiring an Independent Contractor
+Concerns About Hiring an Independent Contractor

 While the advantages of hiring an independent contractor always carry more weight, there are a few concerns as well to pay attention to before hiring one.
 The major concern is the hiring company merely has no control over their work specifications or timelines as they are not permanent employees.
 Additionally, being self-employed professionals, independent contractors have the freedom to choose their working methods and clients.
 This can lead to potential threats to the IP protection of the concerned company and non-compliance with the legal laws of the contract.